darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** **Never use test set information** during model development to maintain honest performance estimates.

-**8. Suppose we are performing leave-one-out (LOO) validation and 10-fold cross validation on a dataset of size 100,000 to pick between 4 different values of a single hyperparameter.
+**Problem 8.
+Suppose we are performing leave-one-out (LOO) validation and 10-fold cross validation on a dataset of size 100,000 to pick between 4 different values of a single hyperparameter.
 How many times greater is the number of models that need to be trained for LOO validation versus 10-fold cross validation?**

 **Answer:** 10,000